nodetec/relayrunner/docs/server/intrusion-detection.md

 - `ignoreip` - Sets IP addresses that will not get banned by whitelisting them.
 The value `127.0.0.1/8 ::1` corresponds to the IPv4 and IPv6 loopback address, i.e., the IP addresses the device uses to refer to itself.
 You can also add your public IP address(es) to avoid being locked out of the device.

-If you had to resolve the missing log file for sshd jail error after installing Fail2Ban, be sure to include the `backend = systemd` setting in the file as well.
+If you had to resolve the missing log file for the sshd jail error after installing Fail2Ban, be sure to include the `backend = systemd` setting in the file as well.

 To apply the changes restart Fail2Ban: